Floquet theory and computational method for the optical absorption of laser-dressed solids: Laser-dressed one-dimensional solid

 \subsubsection{Intense low-frequency transitions}

-For discussion in the following sub-sections, it is useful to assess the interplay of the population factors and the Fourier components of the MME among the Floquet-Bloch modes leading to a net absorption signal.
+We now show that the hybridization of Floquet-Bloch modes leads to the opening of previously forbidden low frequency transitions with strong optical absorption features, and to dips in the absorption spectrum at integer multiples of the drive photon energy.
+For this discussion , it is useful to assess the interplay of the population factors and the Fourier components of the MME among the Floquet-Bloch modes leading to a net absorption signal.
 Using Eq. \eqref{final} we define the net absorption intensity for a transition occurring between $\alpha$ and $\beta$ Floquet-Bloch modes with $n$ FBZ separation at $\hbar\omega=E_{\alpha k}-E_{\beta k}+n\hbar\Omega$ as

 The first term in Eq. \eqref{tranint} represents absorption while the second term represents stimulated emission of a photon.